samuellihn/obsidian-freeview/docs/Determinant.md

 \end{matrix}\right| = ad - bc
 $$

-For any triangular or diagonal matrix (see [[Matrix Terms]]), the determinant of the matrix is the product of all the matrix's entries on the main diagonal
+For any triangular or diagonal matrix (see [[Special Matrices]]), the determinant of the matrix is the product of all the matrix's entries on the main diagonal